mriccia/ski-season-planner/docs/database_design.md

 6. **Performance Metrics**: Add logging for performance monitoring

 ## MCP Integration
-The database can be accessed through the Claude MCP SQLite server, allowing the Agent Service to query the database directly.
-See the `mcp_usage.md` document for details on setting up and using the MCP server with this database.
+The database can be accessed through the Claude MCP SQLite server, allowing the Agent Service to query the database directly for enhanced LLM-powered recommendations.